-On the outside, they may seem like a perfect device and to be honest they are, when you dig deep you find certain loopholes which may limit their usability.
-They live in the world of their own and are very limited to the tasks they can perform.
-If you are the one who is thinking about getting the iPad this is the must-read for you.
+On the outside, they may seem like a perfect device and to be honest they are.
+Bbut when you dig deep you find certain loopholes which limits their usability.
+They live in the world of their own and are very limited in terms of tasks they can perform.
+If you are thinking about getting an iPad this is a must-read for you.

 In this breakdown, we will take a closer look at what makes an ideal drawing device.
-We will also compare iPads to the other alternatives be it Wacom, Samsung or windows devices.
-Hold tight and stick to the end to know our final results.
+We will also compare iPads to other alternatives such as Wacom, Samsung or windows devices.
+Hold tight and stick to the end to know our final verdict.

 What makes an ideal drawing device